Welcome!

 What are One-on-Ones?

-A One-on-One is an opportunity to connect with a teacher or a long time practitioner of Contact Improvisation and to work with a specific question you have about dancing CI, to learn or polish a technical skill, or to just get feedback through dancing together.
+A One-on-One is an opportunity to connect with a teacher or a long time practitioner of Contact Improvisation, You can work with a specific question you have about dancing CI, learn or polish a technical skill, or just get feedback through dancing together, or being witnessed.
 At wcciJAM we have One-on-Ones almost every day, so if that is your favored mode of learning you have a lot of possibilities to work with different teachers.
+You can also bring a duet or even a trio to a One-on-One session.

 I’m thinking of coming with my family – what do you think?